 We deliver innovative products that enhance the lives of millions of people around the world.

-Daiichi Sankyo discovered prasugrel with our Japanese research partner, Ube Industries and developed it in collaboration with Eli Lilly and Company.
-Prasugrel is an oral antiplatelet agent that prevents blood clots.
-In 2009, we launched it as Effient® in the United States and as Efient® in Europe to prevent atherothrombotic events (causing inflammation of the arteries) in patients with acute coronary syndrome undergoing percutaneous coronary intervention (PCI).
+Daiichi Sankyo discovered prasugrel, an oral antiplatelet agent that prevents blood clots, with our Japanese research partner, Ube Industries, and developed it globally in collaboration with Eli Lilly and Company.
+In 2009, we launched it as Effient® in the United States and as Efient® in Europe to prevent atherothrombotic events in patients with acute coronary syndrome undergoing percutaneous coronary intervention (PCI).
 To date, prasugrel has been approved in more than 70 countries around the world.

-Two global phase 3 studies, ENGAGE AF-TIMI 48 for the prevention of stroke or systemic embolic events in patients with atrial fibrillation (irregular heart rate) and Hokusai-VTE for the treatment and prevention of recurrences of VTE in patients with an acute symptomatic deep vein thrombosis (DVT) and/or pulmonary embolism (PE), have been completed and Daiichi Sankyo is aiming to receive approval for those indications in FY2014.
+Based on the two global phase 3 studies, ENGAGE AF-TIMI 48 for the prevention of stroke or systematic embolic events in patients with atrial fibrillation (irregular heart rate) and Hokusai-VTE for the treatment and prevention of recurrences of VTE in patients with an acute symptomatic deep vein thrombosis (DVT) and/or pulmonary embolism (PE), edoxaban is now approved and launched for those indications in more than 20 countries worldwide.